Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 8 - Keeping Your Computer Healthy/Chapter8-Keeping_Your_Computer_Healthy.md

 ## What's Next?

-In **Chapter 9**, we'll cover **Data Backup Essentials**—the essential knowledge you need to establish the safety net that protects your photos and critical files.
+In [Chapter 9](../Chapter%209%20-%20Data%20Backup%20Essentials/Chapter9-Data_Backup_Essentials.md), we'll cover **Data Backup Essentials**—the essential knowledge you need to establish the safety net that protects your photos and critical files.

 **Remember:** Good maintenance makes your computer run better, but good backup ensures that even disaster can't destroy your important files.